Russian Idioms: A Lesson in Language and Culture

 The word “шляпa” also came from French, where the word for “hat” is “chapeau.”
 The (morphed) word entered Russian at the end of the 1500s, and was originally used to refer to most types of non-Russian hats.
 The word’s meaning eventually expanded to include any hat.

-The Russian idiom “дело в шляпе,” a phrase that means “it’s in the bag” or, literally, “the deal is in the hat,” has four likely origins.
+The Russian idiom “дело в шляпе,” a phrase that means “it’s in the bag” or, literally, “the deal is in the hat,” has several likely origins.

-Given the origin of the word, one of the most likely origins of the phrase is that “гонцы, чтобы не потерять важные бумаги, зашивали их под подкладку шапки или шляпы” (“messengers, in order not to lose important papers, sewed up them under the lining of their cap or hat”).
+One of the most likely is that “гонцы, чтобы не потерять важные бумаги, зашивали их под подкладку шапки или шляпы” (“messengers, in order not to lose important papers, sewed them up into lining of their cap or hat”).
 Particularly those messengers coming from abroad would have reason to want keep the messages safe over a considerable time and perhaps keep them secret as well.

 Another possible origin comes from the fact that sometimes, “чиновники, разбиравшие дела, брали взятки в шляпы” (“officials who heard cases would accept bribes placed in their hats”).

-And still another version hold that the idiom comes from a tradition of settling arguments or deciding issues by drawing lots from a hat.
-Often, for instance, the person who drew the winning lot would be granted the right to, for instance, trade in a certain product in a particular location or would win a government contract.
+And still another version holds that the idiom comes from a tradition of settling arguments or deciding issues by drawing lots from a hat.
+The person who drew the winning lot would be granted the right to, for instance, trade in a certain product in a particular location or would win a government contract.

 II.
 From Professional Work

 Russian also has several expressions connected with professions and professional behaviors.
-There are, of course, those that express respect and those that deride.
+These include both those that that express respect and those that deride.

-There is another popular expression that was once positive in meaning and later became derogatory. “Точить лясы” (wag one’s tongue) literally means “to sharpen handrail pillars.”
+One popular expression was once positive in meaning and later became derogatory. “Точить лясы” (wag one’s tongue) literally means “to carve spindles.”
 Traditional Russian wooden houses are famous for their woodwork, often with delicate lattices around windows and over the roofs.
-The handrails on the porch are often supported with intricate pillars as well.
-Those “лясы” (also called “балясы“) are “точеные фигурные столбики перил у крылечка” (decoratively carved handrail pillars).
+The handrails on the porch are often supported with intricate wooden spindles as well.
+Those “лясы” (also called “балясы” in Russian and “balusters” in English) are “точеные фигурные столбики перил у крылечка” (decoratively carved handrail pillars).
 Those that could create this type of woodwork were highly respected.

 Initially, “точить лясы” meant “вести изящную, причудливую, витиеватую беседу” (to have graceful, fancy, florid conversation).
 Eventually, the term began to be more often used ironically and, over time, started to refer to “пустая болтовня” (idle talk).